 7. On-Demand Gigs

 The gig economy has made it easier than ever to connect with people who need help and are willing to pay individuals to do it.
-One such platform that’s specifically geared to college students is QuadJobs.
+One such platform that’s specifically geared toward college students is QuadJobs.
 With QuadJobs, college students can find on-demand gigs like babysitting, dog walking, tutoring, delivery, cleaning, social media, graphic design, and more.
 The platform is free for college students to use, and employers pay students directly based on a mutually agreed-upon rate.

 8. Sell Stuff Online

-9. Smartphone Apps
+9. Use Smartphone Apps

-If you have a smartphone, there’s no reason why you shouldn’t download a few moneymaking apps.
+If you have a smartphone, there’s no reason why you shouldn’t download a few money-making apps.
 There are tons to choose from, and they’re available for both iPhone and Android operating systems.
-Some of my favorites include:

-- ShopKick (earn gift cards)
+- Shopkick (earn gift cards)

 - Dosh (earn cash via PayPal, Venmo, or bank account)